godekmit/100-days-of-code/log.md

 **Thoughts**: I think I need to try harder to keeping a strict schedule, because I skipped 4 days of programming.

 **Link to work**: w3resource.com

+### Day 5: January 25, 2022

+**Today's Progress**: I learned a new way to run through for loops, for index, value in item:.....
+I also learned how to place "flags" in for loops with if statements, in order to check if something happened/did not happen.

+**Thoughts**: 2 days in a row!

+**Link to work**: w3resource.com